-In addition to funding for fees and living costs, DTP students benefit from being able to access a wide range of training available at the three universities in the DTP.
+The Grand Union DTP offers at least 35 studentships each year, across 23 training pathways (or subject areas).
+In addition to funding for fees and living costs (depending on eligibility), DTP students benefit from being able to access a variety of other pots of funding and a wide range of training available at the three partner universities.